aferreira44/aprenda-bitcoin-criptomoedas/dev.md

 bitcoin-cli getdifficulty

 difficulty on testnet is increasing because testers use GPU and ASICS to mine on testnet, it’ll take a long time before your first bitcoins are generated, and generated coins will mature after 120 blocks !
-In Bitcoin 0.9 generated coins mature at 101 blocks, so mining on testnet isn"t practical.
+In Bitcoin 0.9 generated coins mature at 101 blocks, so mining on testnet isn't practical.

 ### Regtest